 Corporate Community Impact Award — USAA

 USAA’s signature corporate responsibility cause is promoting military family resiliency, and a key pillar of this cause is supporting the needs of the 5.5 million caregivers who care for wounded, injured or ill service members and veterans.
 In 2016, USAA supported the PsychArmor Institute in its efforts to develop a free online school and call center catering to the unique needs of military caregivers.
-In less than six months, over 40,000 caregivers had completed at least one training course.
+Within the first year, over 13,000 learners completed 36,000 training courses.
 According to the Elizabeth Dole Foundation, USAA is the first business to dedicate a pillar of its corporate responsibility program to addressing the nation’s military caregiver crisis, highlighting its commitment to programs that recognize the sacrifices and address the needs of our military and veterans, as well as their caregivers and families.

 Corporate Community Impact Award for Small Business — Granite Properties, Inc.